Admissions

 Admitted Student Documents

-Before being issued an I20 each admitted applicant must submit the required admitted student documents (completed Certificate of Finance COF, official bank statement and certified letter from the bank) showing proof of adequate liquid assets equal to or exceeding the resources needed from the student and parents’ line on their Certificate of Finance, a copy of their passport and their permanent foreign address.
+Before being issued a Form I-20, each admitted applicant must submit the required admitted student documents: completed Certificate of Finance form (COF), official bank statement, and certified letter from the bank (showing proof of adequate liquid assets equal to or exceeding the resources needed from the student and parents’ line on their Certificate of Finance), a copy of their passport and their permanent foreign address.

 Liquid assets are defined as a checking account, savings account, money market accounts, marketable securities, short-term bonds, or accounts receivable.